-- Article 800 Communications Circuits (twisted-pair conductors) - Article 810 Radio and Television Equipment (satellite dish and antenna) - Article 820 Community Antenna Television and Radio Distribution Systems (coaxial cable) - Article 830 Network-Powered Broadband Communications Systems
+- Article 810 Radio and Television Equipment (satellite dish and antenna) - Article 820 Community Antenna Television and Radio Distribution Systems (coaxial cable)

-Author's Comment: The installation requirements for signaling circuits and communications circuits are covered in Mike Holt's Understanding the National Electrical Code, Volume 2 textbook.
+The installation requirements for signaling circuits and communications circuits are covered in Mike Holt's Understanding the National Electrical Code, Volume 2 textbook.
 The enforcement of the NEC is the responsibility of the authority having jurisdiction (AHJ), who is responsible for interpreting requirements, approving equipment and materials, waiving Code requirements, and ensuring equipment is installed in accordance with listing instructions.

-Author's Comment: See the definition of "Authority Having Jurisdiction" in Article 100.
+See the definition of "Authority Having Jurisdiction" in Article 100.

 Interpretation of the Requirements.
 The authority having jurisdiction is responsible for interpreting the NEC, but his or her decisions must be based on a specific Code requirement.
-If an installation is rejected, the authority having jurisdiction is legally responsible for informing the installer of which specific NEC rule was violated.
+If an installation is rejected, the authority having jurisdiction is legally responsible for informing the installer of the specific NEC rule that was violated.
+Figure 90-15 specific NEC rule that was violated.